Eugene Station (Lane Transit District)

+Bus station in Eugene, Oregon, U.S.

 Eugene Station is the primary bus station and terminus in Eugene, Oregon, United States, serving the buses of the Lane Transit District (LTD).
-Construction began with the official groundbreaking in 1996 and the station opened in April 4th, 1998.
+Construction began with the official groundbreaking in 1996 and the station opened in April 4, 1998.
 The station covers most of a city block, and includes a clock tower featuring glass pyramids and arches inset with colorful glass blocks created by local glass artist John Rose.
 Bus lines include LTD's EmX service.